After Open-Heart Surgery, SNOO Was Key for This Baby's Recovery

 Judah’s been back home for a couple of months now.
 And though he will probably have at least one more open-heart surgery in his future, he’s made big strides.
 Having already conquered major post-op milestones, now he’s mastering other milestones—like handing out high-fives!

-“Our experience has been amazing, and I am hoping other heart families can utilize and know SNOO is out there,” Kristina says.
+“Our experience has been amazing, and I am hoping other heart families know SNOO is out there,” Kristina says.
 “My husband and I have been floored by how amazing it’s been.”

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at firstname.lastname@example.org.